-- 1. Find the project Exempt under Section 15301 of the CEQA Guidelines; and - 2.
-Approve Commercial Cannabis Use Permit CCUP19-0001, based on the Findings and subject to the Conditions of Approval as presented.
-EXECUTIVE SUMMARY The applicant seeks a Commercial Cannabis Use Permit for a storefront cannabis retail sales business in a portion of an existing 8,498 square foot commercial building with four units.
-The existing cannabis sales business is in Suite A, a 2,304 sq ft tenant space fronting Business Drive.
-A commercial cannabis distribution is proposed within the same commercial building (CCUP19-0004).
-The proposed project includes a Commercial Cannabis Use Permit (CCUP) to conduct continued retail sales of cannabis products in an existing building.
-Operation of a commercial cannabis retail storefront is an "Allowed Use" on this property within the Industrial-Light (IL) zone district and with the General Plan land use designation of Industrial (I) with approval of a CCUP.
+1. Find Commercial Cannabis Use Permit CCUP19-0006 to be Categorically Exempt pursuant to Section 15301, Existing Facilities, of the CEQA Guidelines; and 2.
+Approve Commercial Cannabis Use Permit CCUP19-0006, based on the Findings and subject to the Conditions of Approval as presented.
+EXECUTIVE SUMMARY The applicant seeks a Commercial Cannabis Use Permit (CCUP) for a storefront cannabis retail sales business in a portion of an existing 7,900 square foot commercial building with four (4) units.
+The existing cannabis sales business is in Suites 2 and 4 and totals 934 square feet.
+The proposed project includes a CCUP to conduct continued retail sales of cannabis products in an existing building.
+Operation of a commercial cannabis retail storefront is an "Allowed Use" on this property within the Commercial, Community (CC) zone district and with the General Plan land use designation of Commercial (C) with approval of a CCUP.
 This commercial cannabis retail storefront has been operating as a medical cannabis retail dispensary.
-Approval of this CCUP would allow for the continued sale of medicinal use cannabis and the addition of adult-use recreational commercial cannabis sales.
+Approval of this CCUP would allow for the continued sale of medicinal use cannabis and the addition of adult-use recreational commercial cannabis sales and deliveries.
 The current operation only allows medical commercial cannabis sales for those patients that have a current medical recommendation.
-With the exception of a non-storefront retail facility providing only delivery service, no more than seven cannabis retail storefront facilities that are open to the public shall be permitted at any one time.
-One additional cannabis retail storefront facility may be permitted in the Meyers Community Center (MAP-1) zoning district for a total of eight potential cannabis retail storefront facilities in the County.
-The County is currently processing a total of eight applications for retail storefronts.
-The Zoning Ordinance states the following about processing Commercial Cannabis Use Permits, "A Commercial Cannabis Use Permit shall be subject to Article 5 of Title 130 of the County Code (Application Forms, Submittal Process, and Fees), unless provided otherwise herein.
-It shall be treated as a Conditional Use Permit under Section 130.52.021 (Conditional Use Permits), subject to the public hearing procedures and recommendation from the Planning and Building Director and decision by the Planning Commission."
-In addition to a discretionary Commercial Cannabis Use Permit, a person may only conduct a commercial cannabis activity if the person obtains a Commercial Cannabis Annual Operating Permit.
-When a Commercial Cannabis Use Permit is first issued, the Planning and Building Department shall also issue a Commercial Cannabis Annual Operating Permit, subject to annual renewals.
-A Commercial Cannabis Annual Operating Permit is valid for one year from the date of issuance and may be renewed after staff-level review with public notice as provided for in Chapter 130.50 (Application Filing and Processing) of this Title.
-All Commercial Cannabis Annual Operating Permits shall require the applicant's participation in a County-run monitoring program.
-The monitoring program shall be funded by applicants and will be used to conduct site visits and inspections of all commercial cannabis activities and verify compliance, including but not limited to all requirements of County Code and any site specific permit conditions and State regulations, including the State track-and-trace requirements.
-OTHER PROJECT CONSIDERATIONS Planned Development Zoning Overlay (-PD): The project parcel is mapped within a Planned Development (-PD) combining zone district.
-The PD combining zone district was previously requested in order to pursue a commercial condominium plan for the existing development.
-The requested parcel map has expired and no development plan was adopted that restricted uses at the project site.
-The PD overlay has no effect on this requested CCUP.
-BACKGROUND / HISTORY The project parcel is located within the Barnett Business Park, an industrial park located in Shingle Springs.
-The business, Foothill Health and Wellness, as a commercial cannabis retail storefront for medicinal use cannabis has operated at the current site since 2011.
+With the exception of a non-storefront retail facility providing only delivery service, no more than seven (7) cannabis retail storefront facilities that are open to the public shall be permitted at any one time.
+One (1) additional cannabis retail storefront facility may be permitted in the Meyers Community Center (MAP-1) zoning district for a total of eight (8) potential cannabis retail storefront facilities in the County.
+The County is currently processing or has approved a total of eight (8) applications for retail storefronts.
+The Zoning Ordinance states the following about processing CCUPs, "A Commercial Cannabis Use Permit shall be subject to Article 5 of Title 130 of the County Code (Application Forms, Submittal Process, and Fees), unless provided otherwise herein.
+It shall be treated as a Conditional Use Permit (CUP) under Section 130.52.021 (Conditional Use Permits), subject to the public hearing procedures and recommendation from the Planning and Building Director and decision by the Planning Commission."
+In addition to a discretionary CCUP, a person may only conduct a commercial cannabis activity if the person obtains a Commercial Cannabis Annual Operating Permit (CCAOP).
+When a CCUP is first issued, the Planning and Building Department shall also issue a CCAOP, subject to annual renewals.
+A CCAOP is valid for one (1) year from the date of issuance and may be renewed after staff-level review with public notice as provided for in Chapter 130.50 (Application Filing and Processing) of this Title.
+All CCAOPs shall require the applicant's participation in a County-run monitoring program.
+The monitoring program shall be funded by applicants and will be used to conduct site visits and inspections of all commercial cannabis activities and verify compliance, including but not limited to all requirements of County Code and any site-specific permit conditions and State regulations, including the State track-and-trace requirements.
+BACKGROUND / HISTORY The project parcel is located within the Shingle Springs community region.
+The business, All Natural Inc., as a commercial cannabis retail storefront for medicinal use cannabis has operated at the current site since 2011.
 State Background History: